 I am a member of the Society of Children’s Book Writers and Illustrators.

-I’m also a member of the working committee for the Cairns Tropical Writers Festival.
-I still dabble in financial planning, although writing stories, whether short or long, gives me much more pleasure.
+I’m a member of the Tropical Writers Inc. management committee, a writers group based in Cairns.
+I’m also a part of the Cairns Tropical Writers Festival team.
+I still dabble in financial planning, although writing stories, both short and long, continuing to hone my writing skills and learning about the craft gives me much more pleasure.